1 November 2007 (Thursday) - A Day in the Life...

-Today we saw something out of the ordinary.
+Talking of “something unusual” today we saw something out of the ordinary.
 Sleeping sickness!
 Caused by the blood borne parasite Trypanosoma brucei, it’s a nasty disease.
 But for us in the lab, it’s quite interesting, and makes a change from malaria.

 14 November 2007 (Wednesday) - At The Optician